What’s the Best Grade of Maple Syrup?

 Last month, I went to go buy some more maple syrup and I couldn’t find Grade B maple syrup anywhere!
 Even the health food stores didn’t have any.

-I decided to jump on the ol’ Google machine to find out where in the world my Grade B goodness went.
+I decided to jump on Google to find out where in the world my Grade B goodness went.
 Google told me that the whole maple grading system recently changed and Grade B no longer existed.

 Great, now what am I supposed to buy?
 I hate when you find the one thing you love and it all changes and you have to figure out where your good healthy product went.
 I wonder how much time I wasted staring at all the containers of maple syrup trying to find Grade B that didn't exist anymore?